mohsinnazir967/30_SOC_Challenge_MyDFIR/Day 11.md

 ## 4. Protecting Against Brute Force Attacks

-- **Long Passwords/Passphrases**:
+**Long Passwords/Passphrases**:

  - Use 15+ character passwords or passphrases.
  - Include uppercase letters, numbers, and special characters.
  - Use a password manager to generate and store passwords.

-- **Multifactor Authentication (MFA)**:
+**Multifactor Authentication (MFA)**:

 - Adds an additional layer of security.
 - Prompts for an additional authentication method (SMS, email, authenticator).
 - Recommended to use an authenticator over SMS or email.

-- **Vigilance**:
+**Vigilance**: >> the action or state of keeping careful watch for possible danger or difficulties.

 - Adopt a mindset of questioning and high alert.
 - Verify the source and purpose of emails asking for login.
 - Sign up for alerts on haveibeenpwned.com to check if your email was compromised.
 ## 5. Additional Protection Measures

-- **Check Attack Surface**:
+**Check Attack Surface**:

 - Identify publicly available assets and services (e.g., SSH, RDP).
 - Disable unnecessary services or place them behind a firewall.

 ## 6. Common Tools for Brute Force Attacks

 - **Hydra**
 - **Hashcat**
 - **John the Ripper**

-- **Note**: Use these tools ethically on machines you own or have permission to test.
+**Note**: Use these tools ethically on machines you own or have permission to test.